Narcissism: Normalization of narcissistic behaviors

 Some commentators contend that the American populace has become increasingly narcissistic since the end of World War II.
 According to sociologist Charles Derber, people pursue and compete for attention on an unprecedented scale.
 The profusion of popular literature about "listening" and "managing those who talk constantly about themselves" suggests its pervasiveness in everyday life.
 The growth of media phenomena such as "reality TV" programs and social media is generating a "new era of public narcissism".

 Also supporting the contention that American culture has become more narcissistic is an analysis of US popular song lyrics between 1987 and 2007.
 This found a growth in the use of first-person singular pronouns, such as I, me, my, and mine, reflecting a greater focus on the self, and also of references to antisocial behavior; during the same period, there was a diminution of words reflecting a focus on others, positive emotions, and social interactions.
 References to narcissism and self-esteem in American popular print media have experienced vast inflation since the late 1980s.
 Between 1987 and 2007 direct mentions of self-esteem in leading US newspapers and magazines increased by 4,540 percent while narcissism, which had been almost non-existent in the press during the 1970s, was referred to over 5,000 times between 2002 and 2007.

+Narcissism can be identified, among other things, through the use of hyperbolic communication and language.